KizhiFox/crossplatform-asyncio-signal-handler/README.md

 - `runner.py` — Entry point, sets up signal handling and runs the async handler.
 - `example_async_handler.py` — Contains the example async handler logic.

+> And yes, I wrote the README.md with AI help to speed up the writing of the summary.
+That's the only thing the AI ​​contributed to.